FlorianKoenigstorfer/ai-documentation-toolkit/README.md

 The PDFs in this repository are subject to the copyright of their respective publishers (Emerald, Elsevier, AIS, IEEE/HICSS).
 They are included here in the form permitted by each publisher's author self-archiving policy.
 Please consult the original publication for licensing terms before redistributing.

-The guideline and cover sheet templates may be used and adapted for academic and professional purposes with attribution to Königstorfer & Thalmann (2024), "Bridging AI Development and Compliance: Design Principles for the Documentation of AI", ECIS 2024.

 ## Contact

 For questions about the research or the templates, please open an issue on this repository or reach out via E-Mail to florian.koenigstorfer.fr@gmail.com .